denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. The code will not compile because of line 7.
 F. The code will not compile because of line 8.
 G. None of the above

+**My Answer: C**
+**Correct Answer: C**

+**The code does not compile because the isBlind() method in Nocturnal is not marked abstract and does not contain a method body.
+The rest of the lines compile without issue, making option C the only correct answer**

 ---